 I have been in Cape Town for three years now, so it’s really starting to feel like home.
 Being near the mountains reminds me a lot of home, actually, and I enjoy being able to do things like hiking.
-The only downside is that I don’t always like the superficial, plastic side of Cape Town, but that comes along with life in any big city."
+The only downside is that I don’t always like the superficial, plastic side of Cape Town, but that comes along with life in any big city.

-“I ended up here because while I was doing my Masters, I got a proposal to do a PhD in South Africa.
+I ended up here because while I was doing my masters, I got a proposal to do a PhD in South Africa through a partnership between European and South African universities.
 It worked out and I got a scholarship to come here and work on my PhD.
 Originally, my area of focus was going to be about using sports as a tool to promote social cohesion.
-When I got here, I was put in touch with NGOs that focused more on migrant-related work, so my topic shifted to that.
+When I got here, I was put into contact with NGOs that focused more on migrant-related work, so my topic shifted to that.
 The field was fascinating, because that was when the refugee crisis was at its height.
-It’s been so cool to see how other countries deal with issues of migration and social cohesion."
+It’s been so cool to see how other countries deal with issues of migration and social cohesion.

 Here at Scalabrini, I’m a UNITE volunteer.
 On a typical day, I come to Scalabrini and myself along with the other UNITE members go to a school and facilitate workshops.
-We cover three main topics: diversity, integration and identity, and lead activities like debates or reflections to get the kids thinking critically about these issues.
+We cover three main topics: diversity, integration, and identity, and lead activities like debates or reflections to get the kids thinking critically about these issues.
 I’ve learned a lot since coming here, like how to effectively lead a session, how to engage teenagers on complex issues, and how to explain these issues in a way they can understand.
 My PhD fieldwork has been heavily informed by this experience.

-“Now that UNITE is finished for the year, I’m focusing on writing my thesis and hope to be done by the end of next year.
-My initial plan was to work for an international organisation, but now I think I would like to carry on in the research field and possibly continue my work in the NGO setting, which I have really enjoyed.
+My most memorable time here was during our UNITE camp last August.
+It was great to get to know the kids in a more casual setting and to bond with the other program leaders, being outside and doing fun team-building activities.
+Now that UNITE is finished for the year, I’m focusing on writing my thesis and hope to be done by the end of next year.
+My initial plan was to work for an international organization, but now I think I would like to carry on in the research field and possibly continue my work in the NGO setting, which I have really enjoyed.
 My advice to anyone coming to Scalabrini is to set concrete goals, reach them, and along the way to really invest in the culture and grow from it.”